redewiedergabe/tagger/README.md

 # Recognizers for German speech, thought and writing representation (STWR)

 ---
 **NOTE**:
-Unfortunately we encounter issues at the moment, because the models depend on deprecated versions of the pytorch library.
+The models depend on deprecated versions of the pytorch library and can only be used with Python 3.7.5 and Flair 0.1.0.
 We are working on fixing this.
-In the meantime, [Christof Schöch](https://github.com/christofs) helpfully provided [instructions](https://github.com/redewiedergabe/tagger/issues/4) how to get the tagger to run in a virtual environment in spite of the issues.
+In the meantime, [Christof Schöch](https://github.com/christofs) helpfully provided [instructions](https://github.com/redewiedergabe/tagger/issues/4#issuecomment-1914683652) how to get the tagger to run in a virtual environment.

 ---
 **NOTE**: